fg-devs/modmail/README.md

 $ npm i
 ```

-Then you must compile the project and a `dist` (distrobution) directory will
+Then you must compile the project and a `dist` (distribution) directory will
 be generated
 ```sh
 $ npm build